Newland & Associates, PLC

 Observation:

-With an Offer based on doubt as to the ability to pay, “Collectibility,” a Taxpayer must submit a completed IRS “Collection Information Statement” (Financial Statement).
-There are two forms – Form 433-A for individuals and Form 433-B for businesses.
-If the Taxpayer owns or controls a business, usually both IRS forms (A and B) are required.
+With an Offer based on doubt as to the ability to pay, a Taxpayer must submit a completed IRS “Collection Information Statement” (Financial Statement).
+The new Forms 433-A (OIC) (used for individuals) and 433-B (OIC) (used for businesses) have a very different approach to determining how much to offer from that required by the prior Forms 433-A and 433-B. If the Taxpayer owns or controls a business, usually both IRS forms (A and B) are required.
 (If an Offer in Compromise is submitted based solely on doubt as to liability, financial statements are not required.)

 In order to make the determination of the amount to offer, let’s first look at the basics.
 Remember, Offers will be returned as unprocessable if the amount offered is inadequate.
 The IRS will want a total combined dollar amount reflecting the following three considerations:

-AVAILABLE LIQUID ASSETS include bank accounts, securities, and similar assets.
+PERSONAL ASSETS include bank accounts, securities, real estate, vehicles, and related assets.
 Also included in this category are Individual Retirement Accounts (IRAs), 401(k)s, etc., minus all taxes and penalties due on such withdrawals.

-In the past, several Offer Specialists have stated that 60% of the value of IRAs and 401(k)s was acceptable in computing the amount of cash from such sources.
-What many Taxpayers forget when filling out the IRS financial statement, Form 433-A, is that usually the Offer Specialist wants to see “pay stubs” which sometimes reflect 401(k) contributions.
-Taxpayers sometimes overlook these resources as available liquid assets.
+In the past, several Offer Specialists have stated that 60% of the value of an IRA or 401(k) was acceptable in computing the amount of cash from such sources.
+The 433-A (OIC) now requires that all asset values, excluding retirement accounts, be multiplied by .80 (or 80%).
+Retirement accounts are to be multiplied by .70 (or 70%).
+The reason for the difference is because these payments from qualified plans are subject to income tax when received.
+What many Taxpayers forget when filling out the IRS financial statement, Form 433-A, is that usually the Offer Specialist wants to see “pay stubs” which sometimes reflect 401(k) or Simple IRA contributions.

 QUICK SALE VALUE